How To Cook Acorn Squash: The Easiest, Simplest Method

 Roasting pan or baking sheet

-- Heat the oven to 375°F. Place a rack in the bottom third of the oven.
+Heat the oven to 375°F. Arrange a rack in the bottom third of the oven and heat to 375°F.

-- Cut the squash in half from stem to tip: Start on one side of the stem and cut straight through until the knife stops hitting resistance and you've cut through to the hollow middle.
+Cut the squash in half from stem to tip.
+Place the squash on a cutting board.
+Using a chef’s knife, start on one side of the stem and cut straight through until the knife stops hitting resistance and you’ve cut through to the hollow middle.
 Continue cutting around the acorn, through the tip, ending up on the other side of the stem.
 Do not try to cut through the stem.

-- Scoop out the seeds: Use a sturdy soup spoon to scrape out all the seeds and stringy bits from inside both squash halves.
+Scoop out the seeds.
+Use a sturdy spoon to scrape out all the seeds and stringy bits from inside both squash halves.
 You can save these for roasting in the oven, if you like!

-- Rub the squash halves with oil: Set the acorn squash halves cut-side up, like bowls, in the roasting pan or on the baking sheet.
-Drizzle them with a little olive oil and use your fingertips to rub it all over the cut surface and inside of the squash.
+Rub the squash halves with oil or butter.
+Place the acorn squash halves cut-side up, like bowls, in a roasting pan or on a rimmed baking sheet.
+Drizzle with a little olive oil or butter and use your fingertips to rub it all over the cut surface and inside of the squash.

-- Roast in the oven for 45 to 60 minutes: When done, the halves will be caramelized and roasty around the edges, and you should be able to easily poke a fork or knife all the way through the flesh.
+Roast in the oven for 45 to 60 minutes.
+Roast until the halves are caramelized and roasted around the edges, 45 to 60 minutes.
+You should be able to easily poke a fork or knife all the way through the flesh.